Owais-Khan/ImageAnalysisTools/README.md

 The following scripts provide useful tools to perform Image Analysis operations:

 ### ImageAnalysisLabelImage.py
 Label the Image (in .vti format) based on the Surface segmentation (in .vtp format).
 The surface must be closed with no holes or gaps.
+The output image will contain Labels=0 for outside surface and Labels=1 for inside surface.
 ```console
 foo@bar:~$ python ImageAnalysisLabelImage.py -InputFileName /path/to/volume/image.vti -InputSurface /path/to/segmented/surface.vtp -OutputFileName /path/to/outputimage.vti
 ```